Chapter 9. Connection Points

 enumerator be initialized from an array after instantiationin this

-particular case, a contiguous array of CONNECTDATA
+particular case, a contiguous array of CONNECTDATA structures.

 1template <class T, const IID* piid, class CDV>